MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

 ## Limitations

-Only cloud flow activity is recorded, desktop flow activity is recorded using the Microsoft Dataverse audit logs.
+Only activity from cloud flows is recorded in the Microsoft Compliance Center.
+Activity for desktop flows is recorded in the Microsoft Dataverse audit logs.